nerc-project/nerc-docs/docs/openstack/access-and-security/security-groups.md

 You can view security groups by clicking Project, then click Network panel and choose Security Groups from the tabs that appears.

+Navigate to Project -> Network -> Security Groups.

 You should see a ‘default’ security group.
 The default security group allows traffic only between members of the security group, so by default you can always connect between VMs in this group.
 However, it blocks all traffic from outside, including incoming SSH connections.
-In order to access instances via a public IP, an additional security group is needed.
+In order to access instances via a public IP, an additional security group is needed. on the other hand, for a VM that hosts a web server, you need a security group which allows access to ports 80 (for http) and 443 (for https).

 ![Security Groups](images/security_groups.png)

-Security groups are very highly configurable, so you can create different security groups for different types of VMs used in your project.

-For example, for a VM that hosts a web page, you need a security group which allows access to ports 80 and 443.
+!!! warn "Important Note"
+    We strongly advise against altering the **default** security group and suggest refraining from adding extra security rules to it.
+This is because the **default** security group is automatically assigned to any newly created VMs.
+    It is considered a best practice to create separate security groups for related services, as these groups can be reused multiple times.Security groups are very highly configurable, for insance, you might create a basic/ generic group for ssh (port 22) and icmp (which is what we will show as an example here) and then a separate security group for http (port 80) and https (port 443) access if you’re running a web service on your instance.

 You can also limit access based on where the traffic originates, using either IP addresses or security groups to define the allowed sources.

 ## Create a new Security Group

+To allow access to your VM for things like SSH, you will need to create a security group and add rules to it.

 Click on "Create Security Group"  Give your new group a name, and a brief description.